the-events-calendar/event-tickets/readme.txt

 = [TBD] =

 * Feature - Added an option that you can programmatically toggle to use the new RSVP template in Early Access.
+[ET-796]
+* Tweak - Added a notice regarding the new RSVP FE form styling.
+[ET-797]

 = [4.12.1] 2020-05-20 =